 For help in calculating your baseline costs per term to attend the UO and for information on fees (how much and what they are for), see the UO Registrar's Office website.

 Each year, the Master’s program offers relatively small scholarships to incoming students.
 You are automatically considered for these scholarships when you apply to the program and will be notified of any program scholarship support in your acceptance letter.
 These scholarships, which are awarded to first-year students only, are based on a number of factors and are not need-based.
 They are for tuition remission only.
 Students whose tuition is otherwise completely covered (through Graduate Employee/Graduate Teaching Fellowship and/or other scholarships) will be ineligible for these scholarships.
-Students who graduated from the University of Oregon with their bachelor degree, have a cumulative GPA of at least 3.3, and are accepted to the CRES Program with a Summer 2017 start, are eligible to be considered for the Dean's Double Duck Award in place of the admissions scholarship.
+Students who graduated from the University of Oregon with their bachelor degree, have a cumulative GPA of at least 3.3, and are accepted to the CRES Program with a Fall 2019 start, are eligible to be considered for the Dean's Double Duck Award in place of the admissions scholarship.
 Students who meet the criteria are automatically considered for this award.
 The same guidelines from the admissions scholarships apply to the Dean's Double Duck Award.
-We are also able to provide some travel support for internships and final projects in the form of Jubitz Peacebuilder Travel Awards.
+We are also able to provide some travel support for internships, final projects, and professional development in the form of Jubitz Peacebuilder Awards.